Punishment of a Chinese comedy group sends chills through the artistic sphere - ExBulletin

 Punishment of a Chinese comedy group sends chills through the artistic sphere

-China’s recent condemnation of a comedy studio has chilled the country’s cultural sphere – a stark reminder of the increasingly limited public space for artistic expression under President Xi Jinping.
+BEIJING, May 28 China’s recent punishment of a comedy studio has sent a chill through the country’s cultural sphere, a stark reminder of the increasingly limited public space for artistic expression under President Xi Jinping.

 Last week, authorities fined Xiaoguo Culture Media millions of dollars and suspended their performances indefinitely after a comedian made an oblique joke about the People’s Liberation Army (PLA).

-Stand-up comedian Li Haoshi referenced a well-known PLA catchphrase when joking about watching his dogs chase a squirrel – which officials later said had “caused a bad impact social” and breaks the law.
+Stand-up comedian Li Haoshi referenced a well-known PLA catchphrase when joking about watching his dogs chase a squirrel that officials later said caused a bad social impact and breaks the law.

 China’s art scene has always been heavily censored by the ruling Communist Party, and under Xi’s decade-long rule, authorities have stepped up that scrutiny.

-But the swift retribution inflicted on Xiaoguo represents “a sad and ‘new dip’ in official Chinese tolerance for unorthodox speech”, Vivienne Shue of the University of Oxford told AFP.
+But the swift retribution inflicted on Xiaoguo represents a sad new low in official Chinese tolerance for unorthodox speech, Oxfords University Vivienne Shue told AFP.

-Instead, officials fined the company 14.7 million yuan ($2.13 million) and opened an investigation into Li.
+Instead, officials fined the company 14.7 million yuan (RM9.57 million) and opened an investigation into Li.

-The punishment “was clearly issued in accordance with the ancient Chinese practice of ‘killing a chicken to scare the monkeys,'” said Steve Tsang, director of the SOAS China Institute.
+The punishment was clearly issued in accordance with the ancient Chinese practice of killing a chicken to scare off monkeys, said Steve Tsang, director of the SOAS China Institute.

 The days following the announcement saw a series of last-minute cancellations of musical and comedy shows across the country.

-In some cases, “force majeure” was imputed, but others gave no reason and did not say whether the performances would take place in the future.
+In some cases, force majeure was attributed, but others gave no reason and did not say whether the performances would take place in the future.

-Japanese musician Kanho Yakushiji, whose Buddhist choir shows in Hangzhou, Shanghai and Beijing have been canceled, said on Instagram that he doesn’t understand the cancellations.
+Japanese musician Kanho Yakushiji, whose Buddhist choir concerts in Hangzhou, Shanghai and Beijing have been canceled, said on Instagram that he doesn’t understand the cancellations.

-A staff member at a venue in the southern city of Shantou said a rock show was postponed as “a new application was submitted for (official) approval”, but that they didn’t know the exact reason.
+A staff member at a venue in the southern city of Shantou said a rock show was postponed while a new (official) approval request was filed, but that they didn’t know the exact reason.

 Several artists contacted by AFP would not comment on the current climate, fearing it would worsen the backlash.

-Stand-up comedy can be particularly risky because it’s a relatively new form of comedy in China and “it’s hard to know the proper boundaries,” Xiaoning Lu of SOAS told AFP.
+Stand-up comedy can be particularly risky because it’s a relatively new form of comedy in China and it’s hard to know the proper boundaries, SOAS Xiaoning Lu told AFP.

-It is also seen by some nationalists as a Western import undermining Chinese “cultural trust”, she said.
+It is also seen by some nationalists as a Western import undermining Chinese cultural confidence, she said.

-The Communist Party has always kept tight control over the arts, co-opting them for political propaganda and quashing anything that borders on dissent.
+The Communist Party has historically kept tight control over the arts by co-opting them for political propaganda and quashing anything that smacks of dissent.

-Chief Mao Zedong once said that there is “no art that is detached or independent from politics”.
+Chief Mao Zedong once said that there is no… art detached or independent from politics.

-Announcing the comedy studio’s fine, authorities said they hoped “all literary and artistic workers (will) comply with laws and regulations, correct their creative thinking (and) strengthen moral cultivation.”
+Announcing the fine for comedy studios, authorities said they hope all literary and artistic workers (will) comply with laws and regulations, correct their creative thinking (and) strengthen moral cultivation.

 public nationalism